 A Day in the Life of a Hop-On Hop-Off Bus Passenger

-What it is like to travel with Stray and Kiwi Experience.
+What it is like to travel with Stray, Kiwi Experience or Flying Kiwi?

-The New Zealand hop-on hop-off bus companies in New Zealand are Kiwi Experience and Stray.
-They both work in pretty similar ways, with Flying Kiwi having some major differences like meals and accommodation included, but the main difference between all of them lie in the routes they offer and their angle on passenger experience.
+The New Zealand hop-on hop-off bus companies in New Zealand are Kiwi Experience, Stray and Flying Kiwi.
+They both work in pretty similar ways, with Flying Kiwi having some major differences like meals and accommodation included, but the main difference between all of them lie in the routes they offer and their angle on the passenger experience.
 You can find a quick comparison here in What’s the Difference Between Kiwi Experience and Stray and That New Zealand Hop-On Hop-Off Bus You’ve Never Heard Of…

 In a nutshell…